Tyrrrz/CliFx/Readme.md

 By implementing `ICommand` this class also provides `ExecuteAsync` method.
 This is the method that gets called when the user invokes the command.
 Its return type is `Task` in order to facilitate asynchronous execution, but if your command runs synchronously you can simply return `Task.CompletedTask`.

-The `ExecuteAsync` method also takes an instance of `IConsole` as a parameter.
-You should use this abstraction to interact with the console instead of calling `System.Console` so that your commands are testable.

-It is possible to cancel an execution of a command by using `СancellationToken` parameter or passing it to other asynchronous calls.
-The `CancellationToken` will be signaled once an app receives SIGINT (Ctrl+C or Ctrl+Break).
-Make sure you check `CancellationToken` or catch `TaskCancelledException`, `OperationCancelledException` with other possible cancellation exceptions and perform a cleanup.
-App that receives the second SIGINT while still operating will be killed immediately.
-Cancelled app returns non-zero exit code.
+This method takes two parameters: an instance of `IConsole` and `CancellationToken`.

+You should use the `console` parameter in places where you would normally use `System.Console`, in order to make your command testable.
+The `cancellationToken` parameter can be used to handle interrupt signal (Ctrl+C or Ctrl+Break) to gracefully cancel execution and perform any necessary cleanup.
+If another interrupt signal is received after the first one, the application will terminate immediately.

 Finally, the command defined above can be executed from the command line in one of the following ways: